IamAthule/MicroverseProject/README.md

 # MicroverseProject

-Hello, in this project, Athule and Ahmed we will be collaborating to perform HTML & CSS projects.
+Hello, in this project, Athule and Ahmed we will be collaborating to perform HTML & CSS challenges.